Caring Dads

 It therefore is absolutely vital to give dads as much time and space as possible to bond with their kids, to make this bonding time as rewarding and positive for dads as possible, and to boost dads’ confidence by changing societal patterns and political decisions in dads’ favour.

-In two of our own investigations as part of the CARE Studies conducted within the SoNeAt Lab, we recently looked at dads’ brain structure – and particularly hypothalamus volume – as well as father-child interpersonal neural synchrony – how dads’ and kids’ brains get “in sync” with one another during cooperative puzzle play.
+In three of our own investigations as part of the CARE Studies conducted within the SoNeAt Lab, we recently looked at dads’ brain structure – and particularly hypothalamus volume – as well as father-child interpersonal neural synchrony – how dads’ and kids’ brains get “in sync” with one another during cooperative puzzle play.
 Crucially, in both investigations, we linked these social neuroscience measures with dads’ caregiving beliefs – how much importance dads attributed to their role as a parent, how much time dads spent with their children, and how rewarded dads felt when interacting with their children.

 In the first investigation, we observed that hypothalamus volume was larger in those dads with stronger caregiving beliefs.
 In the second investigation, we found that interpersonal neural synchrony during cooperative puzzle play was stronger in those father-child dyads in which dads reported stronger caregiving beliefs.
 These findings are very interesting, because 1) the hypothalamus is importantly involved in coordinating attachment and caregiving behaviour (i.e., as primary site of oxytocin synthesis), and 2) interpersonal neural synchrony constitutes a fundamental mechanism for social interaction, learning and therefore the parent-child relationship and child social, emotional and cognitive (brain) development.
 These findings are further explained in a blog post written by Dr Vrticka in October 2021 (see also Resources & Topics above).

-Please be aware that the results of the two investigations described above emerged from correlations performed in a cross-sectional design – i.e., studies with one measurement time point only.
+Please be aware that the results of the three investigations described above emerged from correlations performed in a cross-sectional design – i.e., studies with one measurement time point only.
 It therefore is not possible to attribute any cause and effect at this time.
 More research with a longitudinal design – i.e., studies repeatedly measuring the same participants over time – is needed.
 Nonetheless, as associations with dads’ caregiving beliefs emerged with two independent measures of fathers’ brain structure and father-child interpersonal neural synchrony, we are confident that these associations are meaningful and robust.
 And we are looking forward to replicating and further extending these findings in the future.

 Contact Form